Facebook

 Child-Friendly Geometry

-As opposed to small, beginner bikes, which focus on teaching, many 24-inch bikes cater to specific types of riders.
-There are still general use bikes at this size, but if your child wants to get into long-distance racing or is into rugged mountain biking, you must choose accordingly.
+Unlike small, beginner bikes designed for teaching your child to ride, many 24-inch bikes are tailored to cater to specific types of riders.
+There are still general-use bikes of this size, but if your child wants to get into long-distance racing or is into rugged mountain biking, you must choose accordingly.

 We recommend having a chat with your child to see how they intend to ride.
-If they want to go off-road or race, a cruiser bike won’t suit them.
+A cruiser bike won’t be suitable if your child wants to engage in off-road biking or racing.
 If they prefer leisure riding around the neighborhood, a BMX bike will be too uncomfortable.

-Many of our best bike selections today are suitable for mixed activities.
-We also found bikes catering to specific needs such as mountain biking or BMX riding.
+Many of our best bike selections are suitable for mixed activities.
+We also found bikes catering to specific needs, such as mountain biking or BMX riding.

 Type of Brakes

-If you go for the V-pull brakes, check that they’re child-friendly.
+If you opt for V-pull brakes, ensure they’re child-friendly.
 Some kids’ bikes include levers that are difficult to reach for small hands or ones that are tight to pull.

-An ideal V-pull brake sits just within reach of the rider’s hand, requiring only an extension of the fingers to activate.
+Ideally, V-pull brakes should be within easy reach of the rider’s hand, requiring only a slight extension of the fingers for activation.

 Disc brakes are more mechanical and work better.
 They are, though, usually on the pricey side.
 Unless your child is into aggressive downhill riding, they don’t need this type of brake yet.